Mr. Tyson Gamblin | District 3 Director

 Mrs. Watterson represents District 2 and she is the current Vice President.
 Her term expires in December, 2021.

 Jennifer was raised in Crystal Village 1 (just 5 miles East of Greenwater) and went to school K-12 in the Enumclaw School District.
 She married Brent in 1998 and the two have been raising a family in Enumclaw since 2005.
-They have three children in the Enumclaw School District: Makayla 17, Full time running start, Aleah 15, 9th grader EHS, Miles 12, 7th grader at EMS.
+They have three children in the Enumclaw School District: Makayla, Aleah, and Miles.
 The Watterson’s enjoy spending as much time as possible on outdoor activities including skiing, mountain biking, and hiking.
 Jennifer is currently spending much of her time attending events for her children, including Pony Club, 3 Day Eventing, Horse 4-H, Marksman 4-H, WAHSET, basketball and soccer, as well as co-leading the Evergreen Equestrians 4-H club and acting as Gaming Chair for the King County 4-H Horse Program Committee.
 Jennifer has a Bachelor of Arts in Urban and Regional Planning with a Minor in Geography from Western Washington University, and is currently a Regional Sales Representative from Sanuk, Smith Optics and Gordini.

 View the #2 district map (pdf) Updated 2019